• Home

 1. A larger airflow window

-2. A Noise Filter that strengthens the low clarion
+2. A Noise Filter that purifies and strengthens the low clarion

 TERMINOLOGY: Chalumeau – the low register Clarion – middle register